chipsenkbeil/neovimconf-2024-talk/scripts/003_webview/README.md

 # Webview Example

 This plugin represents an example of a streaming process, `firefox`.
+Note that this example requires using the [kitty terminal](https://sw.kovidgoyal.net/kitty/) to function properly.
+Other terminals may exhibit unexpected behavior.

 When firefox is started, it is provided the `--marionette` flag, which opens a TCP port on 2828 by default.
 Communication between neovim and firefox happens